pawp81/PBI_OATP/README.md

 ### General
 1. Minimum permissions required in Exchange Online: Security Reader or View-Only Recipients or any custom role that has rights to execute Exchange Online PowerShell cmdlet Get-MailDetailATPReport.
 For the installation of PowerShell modules: Exchange Online, Azure AD and Credential Manager local administrator rights are requiring.
 Local administrator rights are not required to run the script.
-2. Download and install “Exchange Online PowerShell using multi-factor authentication module”
+2. If you are planning to use Download and install “Exchange Online PowerShell using multi-factor authentication module”
 a.
-Minimum requirements for Exchange Online PowerShell module are described here.
+Minimum requirements for Exchange Online PowerShell module are described [here](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps).
 b.
-Please follow the steps from this article to, download install the PowerShell module.
+Please follow the steps from [this article](https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell?view=exchange-ps) to, download install the PowerShell module.
+3. For testing the connectivity, you can run the following command in “Microsoft Exchange Online PowerShell Module” Connect-EXOPSSession
+Note: this will give a popup for authenticating to Exchange Online PowerShell.